sansaid/debotbot/README.md

 ## Usage

-Add Debotot to your Telegram group and make sure it has *admin* privileges so that it may pin messages to the group (it's not sufficient to give it the ability to pin messages at this time).
+Add @debotbot_bot to your Telegram group and make sure it has *admin* privileges so that it may pin messages to the group (it's not sufficient to give it the ability to pin messages at this time).

 ## Commands